How Solar Works In Florida

 “Your Solar Advocate” a free service, is a step by step solar expert consulting firm.
 We are Your Solar Advocate through the entire process.

 What we do is assist you with expert knowledge of the laws and rules and all the contacts.
 We arrange for the very best installation and the purchase of solar panels and equipment at wholesale.
 The optimal system is going to cost you an absolute minimum of $6000 Less.
 See “Your Solar Advocate“.
-Presently “Your Solar Advocate” a free service target price is $2.75 a watt installed.
+Presently “Your Solar Advocate” is a free service and our target price is $2.75 a watt installed.